BY GRAPHIC PRODUCTS STAFFminute read

 OSHA then issues a citation that informs the employer of any regulations and standards they may have violated, along with proposed penalties.
 The employer must post a copy of each OSHA citation at or near the place where a violation occurred for three days or until the violation is abated, whichever is longer.

 OSHA citations are not issued as a penalty for an injury or fatality.
 They are issued to address violations of OSHA standards and for safety hazards identified by the OSHA compliance officer.

 Most Common OSHA Citations

-Graphic Products produced an infographic that breaks down the 10 most common OSHA violations of 2015.
+Graphic Products produces an infographic that breaks down the 10 most common OSHA violations each year.
 It outlines the top violations, covers trends, and provides resources for staying safe on the job.

 OSHA Citations: Proposed Penalties

 OSHA increased maximum penalties in August 2016 for the first time in 25 years.
 The new penalties, which followed a directive from Congress that required federal agencies (such as OSHA) to adjust civil money penalties based on inflation, led to a 78% rise in potential penalties.

 Penalties may vary, depending on the type of citation given by OSHA.
 Here are the types of citations, along with the penalties that may be proposed.